zixi-liu/interview-ai-prototype/paper/experiment/exp1_report.md

 - **Advantages / 优势**: Paired design provides 30-50% higher statistical power compared to independent groups design
 - **Impact / 影响**: Each answer serves as its own control, reducing confounding variables and increasing power to detect effects

-### 4.2 Rating Degradation / 评分下降
+### 4.2 Improvement Limitations / 改进局限性

-- **Observed Phenomenon / 观察到的现象**: Both approaches showed negative mean rating improvements (-0.40 for Automated, -0.16 for Human-in-Loop), indicating rating degradation occurred during the improvement process
+- **Improvement Rate / 改进率**: While both methods showed positive improvements, only 38% (Automated) and 36% (Human-in-Loop) of answers improved, indicating that a majority (62-64%) showed no improvement or slight degradation
-- **Rating Protection Mechanism / 评分保护机制**: The implementation includes a rating protection mechanism that prevents further degradation by only accepting improvements when new rating >= current rating
+- **Non-Significant Difference / 非显著差异**: The difference between automated and human-in-loop approaches is not statistically significant (p=0.705, Cohen's d=0.05), suggesting comparable effectiveness in rating improvement
-- **Impact / 影响**: The protection mechanism prevents answers from getting worse during iterations, but initial degradation may still occur before protection activates
+- **Rating Protection Mechanism / 评分保护机制**: The implementation includes a rating protection mechanism that prevents further degradation by only accepting improvements when new rating >= current rating, ensuring answer quality does not decrease during iterations
-- **Interpretation / 解释**: Negative improvements suggest that the improvement process may sometimes reduce answer quality as evaluated, possibly due to evaluator consistency, ceiling effects, or changes in answer structure that affect evaluation
+- **Interpretation / 解释**: The moderate improvement rates (38-36%) suggest that improvement is not guaranteed for all answers, possibly due to evaluator consistency, ceiling effects, or the need for more sophisticated improvement strategies

 ### 4.3 Implementation Constraints / 实现约束